mstksg/backprop/doc/08-performance.md

 are a composition of multiple "layers": you can manually specify the derivative of each layer, but let the *backprop* library take care of finding the derivative of *their composition*.
 This is exactly the "hybrid" mode mentioned in the benchmarks above.
+As can be seen by benchmark results, this brings the manual and automatic backprop results to almost within range of random variance of each other.

-I don't recommend doing this, however, unless as a last resort for optimization.
+However, I don't recommend doing this, unless as a last resort for optimization.
 This is because:

 1. The whole point of the *backprop* library is to allow you to never have to